abdulajet/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 You can send audio back into the call by writing binary messages to the WebSocket.
 The audio must be in the same format as described in the previous section.
 It is important that each message is 320 or 640 bytes (depending on sample rate) and contains 20ms of audio.

-You can send the messages at a faster than real-time rate and they will be buffered for playing at the Nexmo end.
+You can send the messages at a faster than real-time rate and they will be buffered by our API platform for later playback.
 So for example, you can send an entire file to the socket in one write, providing the 320/640 byte per message restriction is observed.
 Nexmo will only buffer 1024 messages which should be enough for around 20 seconds of audio, if your file is longer than this you should implement a delay of 18-19ms between each message, or consider using the [REST API to play an audio file](/voice/voice-api/code-snippets/play-an-audio-stream-into-a-call/).

 ## Websocket Event Callbacks